1932 French Championships (tennis)

-The 1932 French Championships (now known as the French Open) was a tennis tournament that took place on the outdoor clay ourts at the Stade Roland-Garros in Paris, France.
+The 1932 French Championships (now known as the French Open) was a tennis tournament that took place on the outdoor clay courts at the Stade Roland-Garros in Paris, France.
 The tournament ran from 22 May until 6 June.
 It was the 37th staging of the French Championships and the second Grand Slam tournament of the year.

 Henri Cochet and Helen Wills Moody won their final French Championships.
 For Cochet, it was his fifth win, for Wills Moody, her fourth.